msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/intro_to_cloud_interfaces.md

 # Interfacing with Cloud Services

+Cloud Services are by design DIY or on-demand and hence need a programming interface to create cloud resources.
+This is only possible becuase inside the data center, computer configuration can be done completely with code (Infrastructure as Code.
+Amazon's insight was that they could slap a website on top of that, a systems for metering usage, and sell it.

-Cloud Services are by design DIY infrastructure and hence require an interface to thes services.
+infrastructure and hence require an interface to thes services.
 All of the cloud companies use a web interface, so-called REST API.
 Knowing the details of REST is not important but it's often the basis for all of the other style of interfaces.
 Very few researchers would ever use the REST api directly, instead would use the web interface or even better the command line or programming language interface which achieves the same goal with less work.

 In Azure, everything you could possibly create is called a "resource:" a machine, a data service, a single network address.
 The system to work with Azure resources is the "Azure Resource Manager" or ARM and the primary interface for the Resource Manager is their web (REST) api.
 You may see references to resources in documentation and that means any web doo-dad.

-A "software developer kit" is simply a collection of utilities, libraries/packages and documentation for a specific language to work with a specific service.
-All the cloud vendors have SDKs, and they all have SDKs for Python.
-SDK simply means you can create, delete, interact with cloud services from your program.

 ## Summary of Cloud Interfaces